 How to Make Your Own Harry Potter Costumes

 If you do decide to make the costumes yourself, here are some material ideas.
 It's easier than you think.

 - Buy some black (or colored materiel) and cut into appropriate ‘square’ sizes.
 Cut out a semi-circle for the collar.

 - Buy some white material and line the collar area previously cut out.

-- Sew some ribbon at the end of the collar to allow the wearer to tie.
+- Sew some ribbon at the end of the collar to allow the wearer to tie it.

 - Find some old baseball caps and cut off the flap.

-- Buy some doweling from the local hardware store and cut into 1 foot strips.
+- Buy some doweling from the local hardware store and cut it into one-foot strips.